maykinmedia/objects-api/docs/admin/authentication.rst

 Authentication
 ==============

-Open Objecten supports token authentication (or bearer authentication), which means that everyone who has the security token can access the API.
+Open Object supports token authentication (or bearer authentication), which means that everyone who has the security token can access the API.
 Tokens are configured in the admin.

-In this section we will create a security token for Open Objecten and use it in the HTTP request.
+In this section we will create a security token for Open Object and use it in the HTTP request.